tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 - Myths represent the movement and change of living world, rarely pertinent to your main objective, they are something to seek out
 - Omens of this change will find you

+#### Barriers
+Barriers are impassible and cost a phase of travel when attempting to traverse through them.
+Locals often know of their location, some know how to subvert them.

+#### Roads
+Roads enable very fast travel on steed with little cost, where there are roads there are people, and predators.